Gain professional experience – while taking classes!

 1. Interview for the Program

 Selected students will be invited to register for an interview.
 Acceptance into the program is based on scores from both online application and interview.

 2. Participate in an Orientation

-Accepted students must attend a mandatory 3-hour orientation, where you will learn skills and strategies that will help you get your dream internship and maximize this experience.
+Accepted students must attend a mandatory 2-hour Orientation, where you will learn skills and strategies that will help you be successful in applying to internships and to maximize your workplace experience.

 3. Apply to Positions